jqnatividad/qsv/docs/BENCHMARKS.md

-> :exclamation: **WARNING** :exclamation: These benchmarks are stale and very old.
-I plan to integrate the generation of these benchmarks with the publishing process, so they're automatically updated with every release.
-That will require a lot of work, but I plan to set aside time to do so 1H 2023.
+> :exclamation: **WARNING** :exclamation: These benchmarks are stale and are only being kept around for posterity.<br>
+> The latest benchmarks can be found at https://qsv.dathere.com/benchmarks.

 These are some very basic and unscientific benchmarks of various commands provided by the latest release of `qsv`.
 Please see below for more information.